orb-lang/helm/doc/md/helm/modeselektor.md

 local ts = repr.ts_color

 ```

 ```lua
 local ModeS = meta()
 ```

-Color schemes are supposed to be one-and-done, and I strongly suspect we
+Color schemes are supposed to be one\-and\-done, and I strongly suspect we
-have a ``__concat`` dominated workflow, although I have yet to turn on the
+have a `__concat` dominated workflow, although I have yet to turn on the
-profiler.
+profiler\.

-Therefore we use reference equality for the ``color`` and ``hints`` tables.
+Therefore we use reference equality for the `color` and `hints` tables\.
-Switching themes is a matter of repopulating those tables.
+Switching themes is a matter of repopulating those tables\.
 I intend to
 isolate this within an instance so that multiple terminals can each run their
-own theme, through a simple 'fat inheritance' method.
+own theme, through a simple 'fat inheritance' method\.

-``modeselektor`` is what you might call hypermodal.
+`modeselektor` is what you might call hypermodal\.
 Everything is isolated in
-its own lookup, that is, we use _value_ equality.
+its own lookup, that is, we use *value* equality\.
 This lets us pass strings
-as messages and use jump tables to resolve most things.
+as messages and use jump tables to resolve most things\.

 It typically runs at the speed of human fingers and can afford to be much less
-efficient than it will be, even before the JIT gets involved.
+efficient than it will be, even before the JIT gets involved\.

 Note also that everything is a method, our dispatch pattern will always
-include the ``modeS`` instance as the first argument.
+include the `modeS` instance as the first argument\.

-With some semi-constants:
+With some semi\-constants:

 ```lua
 ModeS.REPL_LINE = 2
 ```

-### ModeS:errPrint(modeS, category, value)
+### ModeS:errPrint\(modeS, category, value\)

-Debug aide.
+Debug aide\.

 ```lua
 function ModeS.errPrint(modeS, log_stmt)